Biplane fighter aces

 In the beginning of October Captain Brian Boyle took a detachment of six Gladiators to Azaza, near Gedaref.
 Only six mechanics accompanied the detachment to this rudimentary base, where the pilots even had to prepare their own belts of ammunition for their guns.
 Early warning was almost non-existent, consisting of a native in the bush with a field telephone, whose only words in English were ”Aircraft over Gallabat”.

 After an early warning on 4 October, Captain Brian Boyle led Lieutenants Viljoen and Andrew Duncan in a scramble from Azzoza.
-They were climbing over Metemma when they saw three CR.42s in line astern approaching them 500 feet higher.
+They were climbing over Metema when they saw three CR.42s in line astern approaching them 500 feet higher.
 Climbing to meet them head-on, the Gladiators attacked and the six aircraft broke up into a dogfight.
 Lieutenant Viljoen shot down one Fiat in flames, the pilot bailing out.
 Captain Boyle’s aircraft was hit and damaged but despite this he continued to attack one of the Fiats, seeing it fall away apparently out of control, trailing smoke.

 Subsequently the ground forces sent in a report that this second aircraft had crashed, but the Italian recorded the loss of only one aircraft (that destroyed by Viljoen), claiming in return one of the Gladiators shot down.
 It is possible that Boyle’s victim force-landed in a repairable condition, or managed to struggle back to base.
 Almost certainly their opponents were from the 412a Squadriglia.

-On 11 November Lieutenants John Coetzer, Andrew Duncan and Viljoen set off for Gallabat to intercept bombers.
-West of the town they ran into eight enemy fighters instead.
+Lieutenants John Coetzer, Andrew Duncan and Viljoen of 1 SAAF Squadron had set off for Gallabat to intercept bombers.
+West of the town they ran into a reported eight enemy fighters instead.
 These were stepped up in echelon in three groups, 1524 meters above the three Gladiators.
 Despite tactical and numerical disadvantage, the South Africans attacked, chasing two of the Fiats down to ground level before they escaped, while the rest made one pass on the Gladiators and then fled.
+One Gladiator returned damaged by a single explosive bullet.

 In December 1940 1 SAAF Squadron started to receive Hurricanes, which the unit operated together with the Gladiators until all of these aircraft was replaced in the end of February 1941.